changliao/changliao.github.io/_pages/about.md

 ---
-permalink: /about.html
-title: "Earth Science"
+layout: archive
-excerpt: "About me"
+title: "About me"
+permalink: /about/
 author_profile: true
+redirect_from:
+  - /about
 ---

 ### Introduction